 - Flexible credit requirements

 Sounds great, right?
 Now let’s make sure you’re eligible.

 Who qualifies for a USDA loan?

 The USDA Website offers eligibility information that can help you identify if your income or an existing property would be eligible for USDA loan assistance.
 BUT FIRST, we want to break down a few things to expect before you start your search:

-The USDA qualifies areas that have a population of less than 20,000, and/or are outside of a metro area and have a lack of mortgage credit for low income buyers.
-Eligibility can change every few years, so it’s important to know what may be eligible today, could be ineligible down the road when you’re ready to buy
+The USDA qualifies areas that have a population of less than 20,000, and/or are outside of a metro area, and have a lack of mortgage credit for low-income buyers.
+Eligibility can change every few years, so it’s important to know what may be eligible today, and could be ineligible down the road when you’re ready to buy